Meet Lacy Finn Borgo

 I am an eternal being in whom God dwells and delights.
 (A phrase I have often heard from James Bryan Smith.)
 I am still learning to live into those words.

 I was raised between the oil fields of West Texas and mountains of Colorado and Utah.
 My greatest teachers have been children.
 From Texas, to Kazakhstan, to New York, to Colorado every child who sat in my class has taught me something.
-Thank you for the grace, I owe you my life.
+Thank you for the grace.

 I'm meeting Jesus these days in the faces and stories of folks who live at Haven House which is a transitional housing facility for homeless families.
-I provide spiritual direction for children and their parents.
+In addition to providing spiritual direction and supervision of spiritual directors, I provide spiritual direction for children at Haven House.

-I am a part of a family that includes two teenaged daughters, one husband, two parents, four dogs, six cats, five goats, two horses, and numerous chickens all within a quarter mile radius.
+I am a part of a family that includes two teenaged daughters, one husband, two parents, three dogs, four cats, two goats, three horses, and numerous chickens all within a quarter mile radius.
 The rhythms of life and death, place and community have formed me—for these I give thanks.